 As a professional communicator, it’s up to you to fill in the gaps between members of the larger team.
 You are the voice of the customer.
 You are the connective tissue; it’s your job to bring peace and harmony to the world with your words.
 Clarify goals, user needs, and critical details for the whole team throughout the project.
 If you can’t articulate the problem, who can?

-Defend your work and your customer when appropriate.
+Defend your work and your customers when it’s appropriate.

 Be clear and concise